The Known History Of Ulysses Bloodstone

 By the 20th Century, Ulluxy'l Kwan Tae Syn had gathered and assembled all but four of the Bloodgem fragments, while Ulysses Bloodstone himself had acquired a multimillion-dollar fortune through mercenary work and shrewd investments.
 By the latter half of the 20th Century, Bloodstone had established bases in six different locations on Earth, each of which was equipped with operatives whom he had hand-picked.
 His main base of operations was a small island in the South Pacific Ocean which he called Bloodstone Island.
 His identity had become public knowledge, and he had become one of the most renowned of soldiers of fortune ever to fight wars, but his legal status was never actually officially resolved beyond his never compiling a criminal record in any country of Earth.

 Around 1910, Bloodstone assisted Robert Hellsgaard in escaping from prison after hearing Hellsgaard's story about how werewolves had killed everyone else in his village.
 Having lost his own tribe to the Hellfire Helix, Bloodstone could relate to Hellsgaard, with whom he would spend years hunting monsters till Dracula caused Hellsgaard to be lost in Limbo.
 Sometime in the 1930s, Bloodstone faced off against, and won over, Nosferatu in an airship battle which would later come back and haunt his future daughter, Elsa.
 In 1933, he gained a "junior" partner, in an individual called Fat Cobra, and encountered menaces ranging from mummies to Fin Fang Foom.
-By 1935 and through the Second World War, Ulysses Bloodstone was a member of The Covenant (consisting of Vanessa Baker, Murderous Lion, Wyatt Crowley, Jefferson Chambers, and The Menace), a group whose members had set aside their differences to stop universal threats to Earth.
+By 1935 and through the Second World War, Ulysses Bloodstone was a member of The Covenant, consisting of, in addition to himself, Vanessa Baker, Murderous Lion, Wyatt Crowley, Jefferson Chambers, and The Menace.
+The members of that group had set aside their differences to stop universal threats to Earth.
 Then, in the 1950s, Bloodstone became a member of the Monster Hunters, alongside Doctor Druid, Makkari, Zawadi, and Namora.
 As a team, they fought the Deviant called Kro and a monster whom the Skrulls had created.
 Sometime later, they disbanded for unknown reasons.
-In 1959, Bloodstone was contacted by Nick Fury to take part in the presidential appointed "Avengers Initiative."
+In 1959, Bloodstone was contacted by Nick Fury to take part in the Presidential-appointed "Avengers Initiative."
 He, along with Kraven The Hunter, Namora, Dum Dum Dugan, Dominic Fortune, Sabretooth, and Ernst Sablinova, the last of whom was the father of Silver Sable, became a part of the first Avengers.
 After that, Bloodstone became acquainted with a woman named Elise.
 They had a daughter, whom they named Elsa Bloodstone.
 After her father was destroyed, Elsa Bloodstone would continue his legacy as a monster hunter.
 In the middle-to-late 20th century, Ulysses Bloodstone himself fought Possessor and became friends with Brad Carter, who would become an ally until his death sometime later.

 Sometime in the 20th century, Bloodstone was transported, along with other heroes and villains, to the 21st century by a younger version of the being called the Sphinx, to help fight heroes whom an older version of the Sphinx had gathered in The Fault.
 He was pitted against Mr. Fantastic, leader of the Fantastic Four, but lost to them when Mr. Fantastic caused his shotgun shells (see Weapons, below) to explode prematurely.
 Later, he helped the gathered heroes and villains defeat the older Sphinx, who had acquired super-humanoid powers.
 He was then transported back to the time from which he had originally come.